This post may contain affiliate links. Full disclosures here.

 - 12+ m.p.p. / 1 p.p.d.

 The simple bulleted chart above is a helpful example on how often you should be pumping based on months postpartum.

 This graph is intended for those who are planning to continue to pump, but want to slowing decrease the number of pumping sessions without losing their milk supply.

 When do I Drop a Pumping Session?

 I don’t know about you, but during my exclusively pumping journey, I was counting down the days that I could drop at least one pumping session a day!

 Those first few months of pumping around the clock 8-12 times per day were the hardest – by far!

 A good indicator of when you can drop that first pumping session, is when your baby begins to regularly sleep through the night.

-Since exclusive pumping is the mimicking of a baby’s eating habits, you can take that cue from baby that your body will hopefully adjust accordingly.
+Since exclusive pumping is the intentional mimicking of a baby’s eating habits, you can take that cue from your baby that your body will hopefully adjust to this new pumping schedule accordingly.

-It is determined that is when your baby’s tummy is usually big enough to hold the right amount of milk to keep him or her full throughout the night.
+With that in mind, you can determine when to cut out your middle of the night pump based on when your baby signals that their tummy is big enough to hold the right amount of milk to keep them full throughout the night.

 How to Wean from Pumping